BierschneiderEmanuel/MimoAICleaningRobot/README.md

 <strong>Extensible Design:</strong><br>
 Modular classes for detection, inference, and robot control allow for easy upgrades or task changes.<br>
 <strong>Summary:</strong><br>
-This code enables a 6-DOF robot to autonomously detect human presence, understand spoken commands, assess environmental cleanliness using a multimodal LLM, locate objects with YOLOv8, and perform cleanup actions&mdash;all with real-time feedback and robust error handling.<br>
+This code enables a 6-DOF robot to autonomously detect human presence, understand spoken commands, assess environmental cleanliness using a multimodal LLM, locate objects with YOLO, and perform cleanup actions&mdash;all with real-time feedback and robust error handling.<br>
 <br>